networknt/light-4j/docs/content/tutorials/discovery.md

 ```

 Let's start update the code in static folders for each project.
 If you are
-using Intellij IDEA Community Edition, you need to open light-java-example
+using Intellij IDEA Community Edition, you need to open light-example-4j
 repo and then import each project by right click pom.xml in each static folder.

 As indicated from the title, here we are going to hard code urls in API to API